-This is the first of two blogs dealing with the setting up and ongoing duties of automatic enrolment.
+The first article in our series on automatic enrolment, dealing with the setting up and ongoing duties of automatic enrolment.

-This blog covers the choosing and setting up of the pension scheme, and the costs involved.
-The next blog will cover who needs to be enrolled, opting in, opting out, and postponement.
+This article covers the choosing and setting up of the pension scheme, and the costs involved.
+The next article will cover who needs to be enrolled, opting in, opting out, and postponement.

 Every new employer must now sign up for running a pension scheme from day one of employing their first member of staff.
 Many new employers will naturally be nervous about the whole process of choosing and setting up of a pension scheme.
 A confident and knowledgeable agent, bookkeeper or payroll employee will go a long way in helping with the process and thereby minimise the stress levels of the employer.
 It will also enable the process to progress smoothly and without any last minute panics.